Affect (psychology): Instinctive and cognitive factors in causation of affect

+Cognitive effects of affect

+There is a strong unconscious map between affect and vertical position, associating up with positive emotions and down with negative emotions.
+This is reflected in metaphors such as "sunny side up" and "feeling down", as well as the heaven-versus-hell dichotomy.
+Stimuli connected to emotions tend to bias visual attention toward upper and lower position.
+The origin of this bias is probably linked to early cognitive development; for example, Tolaas (1991) argues that it is because infants spend most of their waking time on their backs under a caregiver.

 Psychometric measurement

 Affect has been found across cultures to comprise both positive and negative dimensions.
 The most commonly used measure in scholarly research is the Positive and Negative Affect Schedule (PANAS).
 The PANAS is a lexical measure developed in a North American setting and consisting of 20 single-word items, for instance excited, alert, determined for positive affect, and upset, guilty, and jittery for negative affect.
 However, some of the PANAS items have been found either to be redundant or to have ambiguous meanings to English speakers from non-North American cultures.
 As a result, an internationally reliable short-form, the I-PANAS-SF, has been developed and validated comprising two 5-item scales with internal reliability, cross-sample and cross-cultural factorial invariance, temporal stability, convergent and criterion-related validities.

 Mroczek and Kolarz have also developed another set of scales to measure positive and negative affect.
 Each of the scales has 6 items.
 The scales have shown evidence of acceptable validity and reliability across cultures.